Table of Contents

 Key Components of a Close Dashboard

 A well-designed dashboard goes beyond simple task completion percentages.
-It should provide actionable insights into the health and progress of the close:
+It should provide actionable insights into the health and progress of the close, offering a granular view where needed:

-- Task Status by Area & Owner: Visualizing the completion status of key close tasks (e.g., subledger closures, reconciliations, journal entries, consolidation steps) grouped by functional area (AP, AR, GL, Tax, Consolidation) and assigned owner.
-This immediately highlights areas falling behind schedule.
-Think swim lanes or Gantt-style progress bars.
+- Task Status by Area & Owner: This involves visualizing the completion status of all key close tasks (e.g., subledger closures, intercompany reconciliations, specific accrual calculations, journal entries, right through to consolidation steps).
+These tasks should be clearly grouped by functional area (such as Accounts Payable, Accounts Receivable, General Ledger, Tax, Consolidation) and assigned to a responsible owner.
+Effective visualizations here might include swim lanes or Gantt-style progress bars, immediately highlighting areas that are falling behind the planned schedule and requiring attention.

-- Journal Entry Monitoring: Displaying the volume and status of journal entries – drafted, pending approval, rejected, posted.
-Highlighting large or unusual journal entries awaiting approval can pinpoint potential bottlenecks or control issues.
+- Journal Entry Monitoring: The dashboard should display the volume and current status of journal entries – for example, how many are drafted, pending supervisory approval, have been rejected (and why), or are fully posted.
+Highlighting unusually large or non-standard journal entries that are awaiting approval can quickly pinpoint potential bottlenecks in the workflow or flag transactions that might warrant closer scrutiny for control purposes.

-- Variance Analysis Snippets: Incorporating high-level variance analysis (e.g., actual vs. budget/forecast for key P&L lines) directly into the dashboard can provide early warnings of significant financial fluctuations that require investigation during the close, not after.
+- Variance Analysis Snippets: Incorporating high-level, summarized variance analysis (e.g., actual results versus budget or forecast for key Profit & Loss lines or Balance Sheet accounts) directly into the dashboard can provide crucial early warnings.
+This allows management to identify significant financial fluctuations that require investigation during the close process itself, rather than discovering them only after the books are notionally closed.

-- Control Performance Indicators: For organizations with automated controls integrated into their ERP, tracking the status or exceptions related to critical close controls (e.g., system access reviews, automated matching rules) adds a vital governance layer.
+- Control Performance Indicators: For organizations that have integrated automated controls within their ERP systems, tracking the operational status or any exceptions related to critical financial close controls adds a vital governance layer.
+This could include monitoring system access reviews, the success/failure rates of automated matching rules, or segregation of duties alerts pertinent to close activities.

 Design and Technology Considerations